isabella232/advertising-cloud.en/help/dsp/campaign-management/placements/placement-settings.md

 The dates for the package (when applicable) or campaign are auto-populated by default.

+>[!NOTE]
+>
+>* The flight dates must be included within the campaign flight dates and the package flight dates.

 ### Placements Assigned to Packages with Package-level Pacing

 **Placement Funding:** How to budget for the placement: